You've found the ideal role, in a company that's a perfect fit, but how can you stand out from the crowd when interviewing online?

 It can be tempting but don’t rely on written notes on the day – if you’re well-prepared, you won’t need them.
 When you look down to read notes, you lose eye contact and that connection with your interviewer.
 So make sure they are in a drawer away from view.

 Set up the technology in advance to ensure the interview starts smoothly.
 Is your face well-lit?
-What’s in the background?
+What’s in the background - have you curated your square?
 Is your microphone working?

 Listen to the questions you’re being asked and don’t be afraid to take a moment to think before answering.